Parselian/sber-test-task/README.md

-## KEEP IN MIND!
+## KEEP IN MIND

-This mini map works in IE browser properly only in BUILD mode.
+This mini app works in IE browser properly only in BUILD mode.
 So just:

 1) npm run build
 2) npm run start